Erotas season 1

 This article contains a summary of the first season of the Greek television soap opera Erotas.

 Background

-We are introduced to the upper class society of Athens, they have all the money that they could possibly want.
-But their personal dilemmas far outweigh their wealth.
-A successful heart surgeon and a dynamic business woman enjoy personal and family completion with their daughter.
-All seems wonderful in their life until the moment that the woman's ex-husband sets it as his objective to destroy her life.
+The viewer is introduced to the upper class society of Athens.
+Their personal dilemmas outweigh their wealth.
+A heart surgeon and a business woman have a daughter, all seems wonderful in their life until the woman's ex-husband sets it as his objective to destroy her life.